-If you’re a New Zealander currently looking to take out a personal loan, then you’re in luck.
-From banks to Credit Unions and everything in between, Kiwis like you are spoiled for choice when it comes to choosing a loan provider.
+If you live in NZ and are currently looking to take out a personal loan, then you’re in luck.
+From banks to Credit Unions and everything in between, Kiwis like you are spoiled for choice when it comes to choosing a provider.

 A wealth of choices is great for you, as it invites competition and even more competitive rates.
 But it also comes at a cost: time.
 Finding enough time to compare all of your options can be difficult, but it’s something you’ll want to do.
 Why?
-Because a loan, no matter how big or small, is a critical financial decision that shouldn’t be made lightly.
+Because no matter how big or small the borrowing is, it is a critical financial decision that shouldn’t be made lightly.

-Pick the right provider, and you’ll be jetting off on your holiday, consolidating your debts or rolling around in a new set of wheels in next to no time.
-Choose poorly, though, and you could be dealing with the consequences for months if not years to come.
+Pick the right provider, and you’ll be jetting off on your holiday, consolidating your some of your debts or rolling around in a new set of wheels in next to no time.
+Choose poorly, though, and you could be dealing with unforeseen consequences.

 Keep in mind that the bigger the list, the better the chance you’ll find a provider that’s right for you.
 When you’re writing this list, don’t forget to consider the following: